 Update February 2022: Millicast has joined the Dolby.io team!

-Read the news article for more information.
+Read the news article for more information, or see how we have integrated at SXSW and NAB.

 Demuxed 2021 is a wrap!
 Dolby.io participated in the event as community sponsors, where we were able to engage with a number of members from the video developer online community at an engineer-first event with quality technical talks about video.
 The event this year was help fully virtual, which allowed a diverse range of speakers across different countries, industries, occupations, and backgrounds to share their stories.
 Being remote also allowed them to increase on the viewing experience of the talks, with all of them being pre-recorded before hand to ensure consistent quality control, but also closed captioning and American Sign Language interpretation.